Configure Single Logout in app integrations

 Enable SLO for SAML integrations

-For SAML applications, the SP must be able to send an SLO request to Okta and it must be signed.
+For SAML apps, the SP must be able to send an SLO request to Okta and it must be signed.

 You can use the SAML Application Integration Wizard to configure SLO: